tommasoturchi/react-three-mind/README.md

-  maxTrack={1} // Maximum number of targets tracked simultaneously filterMinCF={0.1} // Cutoff Frequency, decrease to reduce jittering filterBeta={1000} // Speed Coefficient, increase to reduce delay warmupTolerance={5} // Number of continuous frames required for a target being detected to be marked as tracked missTolerance={5} // Number of continuous frames required for a target not being detected to be marked as lost {...canvasProps} // All @react-three/fiber Canvas props are valid
+  maxTrack={1} // Maximum number of targets tracked simultaneously filterMinCF={0.1} // Cutoff Frequency, decrease to reduce jittering filterBeta={1000} // Speed Coefficient, increase to reduce delay warmupTolerance={5} // Number of continuous frames required for a target being detected to be marked as found missTolerance={5} // Number of continuous frames required for a target not being detected to be marked as lost {...canvasProps} // All @react-three/fiber Canvas props are valid
 >